USAFA-ECE/ece281-book/book/lab/lab5.md

 |    $C$          |     Task $B$, AND, OR, Shift   |     8-bit   2-comp      |     8-bit   2-comp      |     Decimal    |     fetch A, fetch B, execute, clear   |
 ```

+For all tasks, **btnU** should serve as the master reset (asynchronous preferred) for the
+FSM, clock divider, and anything else that should have a reset.

 #### Task A

 Implement an ALU that provides Addition only on two unsigned 8-bit operands and displays